 Peaky Blinders season 6 release date speculation

-As you may expect, Peaky Blinders season 6 has been one of the many TV series affected by delays due to the Covid-19 pandemic.
-That said, comments from director Anthony Byrne to Digital Spy gave us reason to know what to expect — and ideas on when to expect it.
+Star Conrad Khan revealed that Peaky Blinders season 6 is coming in February 2022.
+That said, even that statement was noncommittal, as he said "these things change so quickly."
+But that is in line with what we've heard, as comments from director Anthony Byrne to Digital Spy gave us reason to know what to expect — and ideas on when to expect it.

 Per the news of production wrapping (see below) the Peaky Blinders season 6 release date should be around late 2021 or early 2022.
 Of course, the BBC gets first crack at the series, typically, before it hits Netflix.
 One wonders if the U.S. Netflix will get episodes on the same day as BBC One, since the U.S. doesn't have that channel (Just BBC America and World News).